NXP/fc/doc/quickstart.rst

   $ sudo pip3 install fc-guarder

-Additional, you can also use FC using docker, details see :ref:`Run with docker package`.
+Additional, you can also use FC with docker, details see :ref:`Run with docker package`.

 Run
 ---